-Dave fitted the buggy board and I won’t lie, there was some swearing involved!
-But once the buggy board connectors are attached to the pushchair you’re free to take the board off and put it on as you need it.
+Dave fitted the Maxi buggy board and I won’t lie, there was some swearing involved!
+But once the buggy board universal connectors from the connector kit are attached to the pushchair you’re free to take the board off and put it on as you need it.
 One thing to bare in mind though is that as the adapters stay attached to the pushchair.
 If you are looking to share the buggy board between more than one pushchair you would need to get extra sets of adapters.

 How did we find the Buggy Board?

-Things to bare in mind with the buggy board are that there needs to be enough headroom for the child behind the pram.
+Things to bare in mind with the baby stroller board are that there needs to be enough headroom for your little one behind the pram.
 In our case we had to remove the parent tray with cup holders from the Graco Sky.
 Now LP stands inside the handle.
 Also, when you walk it is very easy to kick the board.
 I find that I automatically take smaller steps to compensate.
 This isn’t an issue but it does make you think about how you’re walking.

 Having a toddler ride on a board on the back of a pushchair does change the weight of the pushchair quite considerably too.
 The balance is different and turning can be harder as well as going up and down kerbs.
 In these situations I have found it easier to get LP to hop off the board.
 She gets back on again when we’re on flat, straight ground.
 The buggy board also makes any journeys slightly noisier with an extra set of plastic wheels moving along but it’s a noise you soon get used to.

-What are our overall thoughts of the buggy board?
+What are our overall thoughts of the pushchair stroller board?